 As we move away from the abusive, controlling parenting style, we begin to enter the realm of what is often referred to as an authoritarian parenting style.
 This is the children-should-be-seen-but-not-heard mentality to parenting.
 They have have high expectations for behavior and performance, but tend to have lower levels of warmth and genuine connection to their children.
 They can be motivated by fear of judgement and often see their children’s behavior as as reflection on them.
 The child’s obedience is often their goal.

 Back at the neglectful side of the spectrum, when we move away from that extreme, we can see the permissive parenting style emerge.
 These parents may have greater warmth toward their children, but hold very few expectations for behavior.
 These parents allow freedom of choice and often have the avoidance of conflict as their main motivation for their parenting style.
-The child’s happiness is often their goal.
+The have low demands on behavior and high responsiveness to their children’s needs.
+Often the child’s happiness is the goal.

-As one would expect, the parenting style that creates the healthiest environment for secure attachment, safety, love and belongingness is towards the center of this spectrum.
+The parenting style that has been identified to create the healthiest environment for secure attachment, safety, love and belongingness is towards the center of this spectrum.
 This is often referred to as authoritative parenting.
 Here are some distinguishing characteristics of these types of parents:

 - They have clear boundaries that lets the child know who holds the authority but also allow ample opportunities for the child to voice his or her thoughts and feelings.